Shadows over Camelot

 Shadows over Camelot is an Arthurian-themed board game designed by Serge Laget and Bruno Cathala, illustrated by Julien Delval and Cyrille Daujean.
 The game was unveiled by the publishers Days of Wonder at the 2005 American International Toy Fair and was more widely released in May and June 2005.
 The game was also published in French as Les Chevaliers de la Table Ronde and in German as Schatten über Camelot.
 In 2008, an expansion for Shadows over Camelot was released titled Merlin's Company.

 Players take on the roles of Knights of the Round Table (with the possibility that one player takes the role of traitor) and play the game by fulfilling quests.
-The game is cooperative in that a shared victory or loss is possible in the absence of a traitor, and a traitor does not benefit by revealing himself too early.
-The endgame with a revealed traitor is, by contrast, a competitive game of asymmetric teams.
+The game is cooperative in that a shared victory or loss is possible in the absence of a traitor, and a traitor does not benefit if revealed too early.
+By contrast, the endgame with a revealed traitor is a competitive game of asymmetric teams.

 This game was featured in an episode of Geek & Sundry's Tabletop on October 3, 2013 and Table Flip on March 29, 2014.